zhaqenl/emem/README.md

             :out "reminders.html")
 ```

-Convert a Markdown string to HTML:
+To convert a Markdown string to an HTML string:

 ```clojure
 (mm/markdown "# Blah")